 This may be a possible cause for modern-day dogs’ instinct to eat grass and plants.

 Now that we’ve answered the question “Why do dogs eat grass?”, you must be wondering, should I let my dog eat grass, and is it safe?

 If your dog eats grass, it shouldn’t be a cause for concern.
-Grass is an edible natural fibre that dogs use for digestion.
+The grass is an edible natural fiber that dogs use for digestion.

 Things to watch for: